megpha/nimbleshop/payment_methods/nimbleshop_stripe/README.md

 # nimbleshop_authorizedotnet extension

-This is Authorize.net extension for [nimbleShop](http://www.nimbleShop.org) .
+This is stripe extension for [nimbleShop](http://www.nimbleShop.org) .

-Please note that it does not support CIM feature of Authorize.net

 # Dependencies